Gary Schwartz hasn't let go of his dream and it's paid off

-The last 18 months have been good to Gary Schwartz.
+The past 18 months have been good to Gary Schwartz.

 Four Concordia alumni took part in the project: Nicolas Caloia and Schwartz’s former students Claude Lavergne, Josh Zubot and Evan Tighe.